Karl Ting

 Karl Ting Tze Long (born 30 June 1997) is a Hong Kong actor and television presenter.
 Ting joined TVB after winning first-runner up, Mr. Photogenic, and Most Liked by Audience awards at the Mr. Hong Kong 2016 contest.
 He was the first Mr. Photogenic, and the youngest contestant to win the most awards in the contest's history.

 Early life

 Karl Ting was born in British Hong Kong on June 30 1997, the last day of British rule in Hong Kong.
 He studied at Pui Kiu College before immigrating to Toronto, Canada at the age of 14.
-After graduating from Markville Secondary School, he completed his freshman year at the University of Waterloo.
-Ting speaks four languages - Cantonese, English, Mandarin, and Korean.
+Ting speaks four languages: Cantonese, English, Mandarin, and Korean.
 He learned Choy Li Fut from grade 1 to grade 9 and hence performed it as his talent at both competitions.
 He enjoys filming short clips and uploading them to YouTube.
 His personal channel is named, "Karl Ting 丁子朗."

 Project Boyz Power Toronto

 Under the encouragement of his relatives, Ting entered the inaugural Project Boyz Power Toronto (PBPT), a preliminary organized by Fairchild TV that sends overseas contestants to the Mr. Hong Kong contest.
 TVB executives Virginia Lok and Sandy Yu attended the event to seek eligible candidates for TVB.
 Ting did not win any awards at the contest, with Freeyon Chung being the winner and Christian Yeung winning first runner-up.